Prescribed Burning on the Hoosier National Forest

 Brochure on Prescribed Burning

-Staff on the Hoosier National Forest had 10 possible prescribed burns planned for this spring.
+Staff on the Hoosier National Forest have 12 possible prescribed burns planned for this spring.
 Days available to accomplish these burns are always limited by weather and available personnel.
 Some areas may be burned while other areas may not depending on local site and weather conditions.
-The ten areas are scattered around the Forest on both the Brownstown Ranger District at the north end (map of northern burn areas), and the Tell City Ranger District at the south end (map of southern burn areas).
+The areas are scattered around the Forest on both the Brownstown Ranger District in Martin and Orange Counties, on the north end (Map of Orange County burn areas), and the Tell City Ranger District at the south end (map of southern burn areas in Perry County).

 Prescribed burning achieves a variety of objectives in restoring forest communities.
 Some areas are burned to improve oak and hickory regeneration, while others are burned to increase native grasses and keep the areas open for wildlife.

-The prescribed burns could occur between the end of October and April 15 as weather and conditions are favorable.
-Fall burns are normally conducted prior to firearms deer season but might occur later in the winter.
+The prescribed burns could occur between late October and mid-May as weather and conditions are favorable.

-Areas proposed to be prescribed burned this year include:
+Areas proposed to be prescribed burned this year, and time of year scheduled, include: